 Growing up I was always the shy kid who never had any confidence or self-belief.
 Yet, I found a person in myself that I didn’t know was there.
 And working with you guys has allowed that person to become free.
 I’ve now got a level of confidence that I didn’t realise was possible.
 It’s also taught me about myself, and what ultimately matters to me at the most fundamental level.
 I started listening to my heart and gut.
 I blocked out the noise that was drowning me for so many years.

 My initial ‘why’ was driven a lot by my mother, and arguably the best benefit is that my relationship with her has improved tremendously.
 We’re much closer, healthier and open with one other, and that to me is invaluable.

-SH: I’d like to finish by saying a big thank you to Nathan and the whole RNT team.
+Sanjay: I’d like to finish by saying a big thank you to the whole RNT team.
 I really appreciate everything you’ve done for me.

 Sanjay’s next plan is to build size and strength, while staying lean.
 Here’s what he’s had to say about his overall experience with RNT so far:

-I was able to get in touch with my coach at all times, which was very handy during the latter part of the plan when things got hard.
-I also loved the weekly check in’s and the simplicity of the workout plan.
-I just went to the gym and executed on what I needed to do.
+Being able to stay in touch with the RNT team , was very handy during the latter part of the plan when things got hard.
+I also loved the simplicity of the workout plan.
+I just went to the gym and executed what I needed to do.
 It was that simple.
-I’m also vegetarian (no eggs), but my coach equipped me with everything I needed to still make gains, which I didn’t think was previously possible with my dietary requirement.
+I’m also vegetarian (no eggs), but RNT equipped me with everything I needed to still make gains, which I didn’t think was previously possible with my dietary requirement.